-Kimberly and her husband Ryan reside in Mansfield with their two daughters.
-Together, they work to support a number of local charities, including Mission Arlington, Big Brother & Big Sisters of Arlington, Salvation Army, Boys & Girls Club, Mansfield Cares, YMCA and Junior League of Arlington.
+Kimberly resides in Mansfield with her two daughters.
+She works to support a number of local charities, including Mission Arlington, Big Brother & Big Sisters of Arlington, Salvation Army, Boys & Girls Club, Mansfield Cares, YMCA and Junior League of Arlington.

 - Admitted to the State Bar of Texas in November 2009, License No. 24066883